JakporGarry/Hospital-Project/README.md

 due to my inexperience, my mental model was too close to the user point of view and i wasn't able to see upfront how tricky/challenging some of these parts were!

-Having never worked with JQUERY before now, it was tricky at some point As i had to also learn JQUERY
+Having never worked with JQUERY before now, it was tricky at some point As i had to also learn JQUERY which was really challenging.